Mouad-Sidqi/UnityWorkshop/README.md

 }

 __________________________________________________________________________________________
-Result:
+Result :

+    Click on play button and move the player using "A" and "D" buttons.

-As you might have noticed, the player rotates when you try to move the him with "A" and "D" buttons.
+As you might have noticed, the player rotates when you try to move the him.

-To fix this, simply freeze the Rotation by clicking on "Player" and then click on "RigidBody2D->Contraints->Freeze Rotation Z"
+To fix this, simply freeze the Rotation by clicking on "Player" and then click on :

+    "RigidBody2D->Contraints->Freeze Rotation Z"